solid/authorization-panel/privilege-request-protocol.md

 now let us use `x-permission-request` as a placeholder pending an agreeable identifier.
-The link target URI is opaque to the client, need not be for the same origin as the original denied request, **SHOULD** be unguessable, and **SHOULD** only be valid for a limited time.
+The link target URI is opaque to the client, need not be for the same origin as the original denied request, **SHOULD** be unguessable, and **SHOULD** only be valid for a limited time and a single use.
 The privilege request endpoint **MUST** be able to sufficiently identify the client solely by this URI, for example by the URI comprising a key to a database record, or by comprising a signed serialization of relevant information about the client.
 The `Link` header **SHOULD** include an `expires_in` parameter giving the number of seconds after the `Date` of this response at which the privilege request URI will no longer be valid.

 A request for additional privilege **SHALL** be made by HTTP `POST` to the privilege request URI.
 The endpoint **MUST NOT** require any special credentials,